telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 - `Telerik.Web.Apoc.ApocException: fo:block must be child of fo:basic-link, fo:block, fo:block-container, fo:float, fo:flow, fo:footnote-body, fo:inline, fo:inline-container, fo:list-item-body, fo:list-item-label, fo:marker, fo:multi-case, fo:static-content, fo:table-caption, fo:table-cell or fo:wrapper not fo:table-header`

-    This exception is probably result of a **hard-pagebreak**, inserted in a wrong place - for example directly after the starting tag of a table
+    This exception can be a result of a **hard-pagebreak**, inserted in a wrong place - for example directly after the starting tag of a table

 - `System.IndexOutOfRangeException: Index was outside the bounds of the array.at Telerik.Web.Apoc.Render.Pdf.Fonts.Type2CIDSubsetFont.GetWidth(Int32 charIndex)`